 Our Team

-Our board of directors make up distinguished mayors, council members, and attorneys throughout California.
-Formed in October 2021, the board serves as active voting members for the caucus.
-Each bringing something unique to the caucus to help push our vision, values, and mission to the next level.
+Our board of directors comprises distinguished mayors, council members, and attorneys from across California.
+Formed in October 2021, the board serves as active voting members of the caucus, providing governance and strategic guidance.
+Each member brings unique experience and perspectives to the caucus, helping to advance our vision, uphold our values, and strengthen our mission.

 want to Join our team?